fznply/rsync-save/README.md

 rsync-save
 ======

-rsync-save is an used to sync increment to remote Mac/Linux tools. rsync-save depends on rsync and authorized ssh.
+1. automatically sync file changes to the remote Mac/Linux.
+2. it depends on rsync and authorized ssh.
+3. current version 1.0.0:
+    a. observe multi localPath

-current version 0.9.9: support multi localPath, toggle show working state.
+    b. toggle show working state.

 suitable scene
 ======